dalalbhavya/uav-ugv/README.md

 rosrun iq_gnc drdo_test
 ```

-4. Now make the mode GUIDED by running the command
+4. Now make the mode GUIDED by running the following command in MAVProxy Terminal
 ```
 mode GUIDED
 ```